rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

     abs(x) = (x^2)^{\frac{1}{2}}
 \]

-my idea is to make a function that has a dead band where small moves are virtually instant and big moves past the dead band take the same time.
+My idea is to make a function that has a dead band where small moves are virtually instant and big moves past the dead band take the same time.
 A function that may come to mind is the sigmoid function

 \[
     y = \frac{1}{1+e^{-x}}